nhanleehoai/vnc-thru-ssh/README.md

 	ssh user@centos-ip -L 5901:localhost:5901
 ```

-Enter the password (if you want to user SSH key, you can use "-i" parameter to provide the private key file
+Enter the password (if you want to use SSH key, you can use "-i" parameter to provide the private key file

 <img src="docs/ssh-tunnel.png" />